 Our Religious School curriculum combines Judaic studies, Hebrew, assemblies, prayer services, Mitzvah projects, and experiential learning inside and outside the classroom to develop and nurture our students’ Jewish identity.

 All students in our Religious School spend half their class time in an immersive Hebrew environment.
-Students put what they are learning into practice during their weekly music classes and our school Tefillah (worship services).
+Students put what they are learning into practice during their weekly music classes and our school worship services.
 Our Hebrew program builds on itself each year.
 Students begin by learning the aleph-bet and work their way through a progressive curriculum that will prepare them for their B’nai Mitzvah.